 Jorgensen (2003), made general observations regarding Baby Boomers as well.
-The author stated that Baby Boomers: a) value teamwork and group discussions; b) view work from a process-orientated perspective; c) believe that achievement comes after "paying dues"; d) value company commitment and loyalty; e) believe in sacrifice in order to achieve success; and e) seek long-term employment.
+The author stated that Baby boomers value the following: a) teamwork and group discussions; b) they view work from a process-orientated perspective; c) they believe that achievement comes after "paying dues"; d) they value company commitment and loyalty; e) they believe in sacrifice in order to achieve success; and e) they seek long-term employment.
 In contrast, Robbins & Coulter (2009) cited that Generation Xers found that salary, power, and prestige which motivated many Baby Boomers' careers, ranked nearly last in a list of desires that they expected from their jobs.
 Instead, they desired positive relationships, interesting work, and ongoing opportunities to learn.